Have any questions about how to use the community? Check out the Help Discussion.

 Member

 You can rent a hospital bed with remote attached to the bed, through your insurance company's durable medical equipment company.
-If that is not what you want, you could purchase an adjustable twin/full/queen/king-sized adjustable bed which typically has a remote.
+If that is not what you want, you could purchase an adjustable twin/full/queen/king-sized bed which typically has a remote.
 I found a way to clasp my remote to my sheet and have not lost it in the 7 years I've had it.
-How that he
+Hope that helps.

 Commonly Used Abbreviations